You wanna fly, but you’re not made of money, right?

 Piper J-3 Cub – the venerable J-3, to which many succeeding aircraft owe some of their heritage, stopped production earlier than most others in this crowd, yet is going down in history with the highest production numbers and likely the highest popularity amongst its peers.
 Many non-aviators have heard of the Cub, dressed in yellow, and even picture it in their head when they hear about a “small taildragger”.
 The wild popularity of this tandem-seating 2-passenger basic stick-and-rudder airplane has driven prices upwards, and nowadays a very clean, well maintained and restored J-3 is north of our $50K budget.
 However, with persistence and patience, you can still find nice J-3s out there for under $50K.

-Stinson 108 – like the Luscombe, the Stinson Model 108 is a tailwheel aircraft and has a cult-like following.
+Stinson 108 – like the Luscombe, the Stinson Model 108 is a tailwheel aircraft and has a devout group of owners.
 However, this one has a back seat and a faster cruise.
 While the factory covered the Stinson 108s with fabric, there are STCs available to recover it with aluminum, and quite a few out on the market are now all aluminum.
 There are a number of engine possibilities in these aircraft, as STCs have been developed for other engine models.
 The Stinsons are known for their gentle manners and relative ease of handling during landing.
 Though there are some very nice models which sell for well beyond our $50K budget, with persistence and patience, a nice one can be found for under $50K.

-Short Wing Pipers – Piper made several models which fall into the beloved category “Short Wing Piper”, and none of them disappoint!
+Short Wing Pipers – Piper made several models which fall into the beloved category of “Short Wing Piper”, and none of them disappoint!
 Some will argue that fabric-covered Short Wing Pipers are the absolutely best bargain available on the used piston single engine aircraft market today.
 They score high ratings in the fun department, and they’re no slouch for performance either.
 With the venerable Piper Cub deep in their roots, it’s tough to go wrong with any Short Wing Piper.
 Personally, my favorite Short Wing Pipers are the 4-passenger PA-20 Pacers and the PA-22 Tri-Pacers.
-Both aircraft are nearly identical, the only difference being a tailwheel (PA-20) or a nosewheel (PA-22) landing gear configuration.
+Both aircraft are nearly identical, the only basic difference being a tailwheel (PA-20) or a nosewheel (PA-22) landing gear configuration.
 They’re so similar that you’ll often come across nosewheel Tri-Pacers that have been converted to taildraggers, known as PA-22/20 Conversions.
 What I like best about these aircraft is that the tailwheel versions simply look good.
 And, they offer a heck of a lot of bang for the buck too.

 Aeronca Champ – If you look up “grass roots stick and rudder flying” in the dictionary, the first thing you’ll see is a picture of an Aeronca Champion.
 Just kidding, but it might as well be true.
 The “Champ”, as it’s known, is as basic and fun as an airplane gets.
 And, you can often find a nice one for under $25K if you’re patient.
 Built to compete with the Piper Cub, the Champ has been overlooked for years by many aircraft shoppers.
 Nowadays, though, this 2-passenger tandem seat aircraft is growing in popularity.
 A Champ stands to teach you more than you learned in primary flight training, and is easy on the pocketbook with its 65 horsepower engine that sips avgas.